dasilvaca/Courses/Google Foundations of Project Management/module 1/Welcome to Google Project Management Foundations - Lesson 1.md

-## Welcome to Google Project Management Foundations
+# Welcome to Google Project Management Foundations
+## Lesson Summary
 ### Introduction by Emilio
 - **Role**: Program Manager on the Responsible Innovation Team at Google.
 - **Key** Message: Everyday tasks like event planning or managing financial processes develop skills applicable to project management.